ex0dus-0x/microkv/README.md

 ## Introduction

-__microkv__ is a persistent key-value store implemented in Rust, aiming to maintain a balance between security and performance.
-It is built out of a yearning to learn more about the intricacies of distributed systems, databases, and secure persistent storage.
+__microkv__ is a minimal and persistent key-value store designed with security in mind, built to prioritize secure storage for client-side application.
+I created this project out of a yearning to learn more about the intricacies of distributed systems, databases, and secure persistent storage.

 While __microkv__ shouldn't be used in large-scale environments that facilitate an insane volume of transactional interactions, it is still optimal for use in a production-grade system/application that may not require the complex luxuries of a full-blown database or even industry-standard KV-store like Redis or LevelDB.

-### Example Use Cases

-* Local persistent serialization for sensitive configurations
-* Secrets management for a single-process application
-* License key management

 ## Features